1994 San Marino Grand Prix

 The 1994 San Marino Grand Prix (formally the 14º Gran Premio di San Marino) was a Formula One motor race held on 1 May 1994 at the Autodromo Enzo e Dino Ferrari, located in Imola, Italy.
 It was the third race of the 1994 Formula One World Championship.
-Austrian driver Roland Ratzenberger and three-time world champion Ayrton Senna were killed in separate accidents during the event.
-Michael Schumacher, driving for Benetton won the race.
+Michael Schumacher, driving for Benetton, won the race.
 Nicola Larini, driving for Ferrari, scored the first points of his career when he finished in second position.
 Mika Häkkinen finished third in a McLaren.